The relationship between past and

 explicitly discussed, its presence or absence is simply asserted - as in the

-claim that change in the Uruk period was slow, and
+claim that change in the Uruk period was slow, and that people were

-interest, no matter where they were positioned in society.
-Writing an account
+where they were positioned in society.
+Writing an account of the past is deeply

-of the past is deeply influenced by our own deliberate or habitual ways of
+influenced by our own deliberate or habitual ways of bestowing intentionality

-subject that warrants much more explicit discussion in archaeology.
+much more explicit discussion in archaeology.

 But what then are some of the elements